 Tzeng works as a performer, collaborating with independent choreographers and performing arts companies.
 She is the co-founder of to the AWE – A series of live art and performance, is an active artist producer and advocate for contemporary performance in Alberta.

-Choreography: Pam Tzeng
+Choreography and Peformance: Pam Tzeng